SICKAG/sick_safevisionary_ros2/sick_safevisionary_driver/README.md

 | Finalized    | The driver has been shutdown and all resources have been cleaned up.
 All previously advertised topics are removed. |

 ## Managing the lifecycle
-ROS2 has a command line interface to trigger state transitions.
+ROS 2 has a command line interface to trigger state transitions.
 Here are the commands to get the */sick_safevisionary* node through its primary states:

 ```bash